DarnatiguesGuillaume/Guillaume-U2IS-2024/README.md

-There are 4 folders that constitute the essential part of my internship:
+There are 4 folders that constitute the essential part of my internship's work:

   - EasySegment, a tool to extract masks from images manually using segment-anything from META to make the process easier, and faster.
                   Location on my computer, with segment anything and the docker installed : /home/guillaume-darnatigues/Documents/ros_noetic_Docker/segment_anything/